oeghaneyan/tfc-project-mgmt/README.md

 ## Current Challenge

 As noted in the open issue [here](https://github.com/hashicorp/terraform-provider-tfe/issues/782) there is currently no project_id data block for TFC projects.
 This could be probelematic for teams who would like to integrate projects in their workflow and require a project id for those integrations.
+A couple current examples of resources within the tfe provider that can leverage a project_id include tfe_workspace & tfe_team_project_access.

 ## Solution